 First, turn off all power to your AC unit.
 After confirming it’s off, clear away leaves, grass clippings, and other debris from around the condenser.
 Gently spray the outside of the unit with a garden hose to wash away loose dirt.
 You can clean the coil through the louvered sides, but never use a high-pressure nozzle or a stiff brush, as this can bend the delicate fins.
 Apply a commercial coil cleaner and let it sit for the time specified on the label.
 It will foam up and pull dirt from deep within the coils.
 Finally, rinse the foam away thoroughly with the hose.

-Tools and Supplies You’ll Need
+What You’ll Need: Tools and Supplies

 You won’t need a full workshop, but a few key items will make the job easier.
 Start with sturdy work gloves to protect your hands.
 You’ll also need a garden hose with a gentle spray nozzle.
 The most important item is a can of commercial AC coil cleaner.
 Look for a specialized, non-acidic foaming cleaner, as it’s effective without being corrosive.
 A fin comb is also a great tool for gently straightening any bent fins you find.
 Keep a screwdriver nearby in case you need to remove a protective grille for better access.

-Important Safety Precautions to Take
+Safety First: Key Precautions to Take

 Your safety is the top priority.
 Before you start, ensure no power is getting to the air conditioner.
 Flip the correct breaker in your electrical panel and turn off the outdoor shutoff switch, usually in a metal box near the unit.
 Always use protective gloves when handling the unit or using cleaning chemicals, as the fins are sharp and cleaners can irritate skin.
 Be gentle throughout the process; the fins bend easily, and damaged fins restrict airflow.
 Finally, read and follow the instructions on your coil cleaner carefully, as application methods can vary.